Early Help Offer

 PREVENT TRAINING – Radicalisation.
 All staff complete an annual update regarding PREVENT and are able to identify the signs of radicalisation.

-Child Sexual Exploitation Mr Knott, Mrs Clipson and Miss Hodgetts have completed the WCF “Get Safe” training and this includes how to recognise the signs of CSE
+Child Sexual Exploitation Mr Knott and Mrs Clipson have completed the WCF “Get Safe” training and this includes how to recognise the signs of CSE

 Female Genital Mutilation All staff have received training on FGM.
 Teachers know how to identify if a child may be at risk.
 They know the signs to look for and most importantly how to refer, following the schools safeguarding procedures.